 How to Make Kung Pao Chicken

-- Make sure your chicken and veggies are cut in uniform size so that they cook evenly.
+- Cut the chicken and veggies about the same size so they’ll cook evenly.

-- Heat your wok or pan to full heat before adding your chicken or veggies.
-You want it hot to start, you don’t want it coming to heat while stir-frying.
+- Heat your wok or pan fully before adding your chicken or veggies.
+You want it hot to start; you don’t want it coming to heat while stir-frying.

 - Be sure to continually stir and toss your ingredients while you stir fry.

 - Adjust the hot chili sauce to your taste.
 Remember, it’s easier to add than to take out.